speterlin/circular-sliders-rails/README.md

     $('#sliders').data('slider_name');

-You should see something like this:
+You should see something like this (with the above options):

 ![Circular sliders](/vendor/assets/images/circular-sliders-rails.png)